Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 These Guides are only permitted to take maximum group sizes of 16 people on atour between 2h30 min. and max 4 hours.
 All guides have to follow desiganted routes and officially Guides need to sign in and sign out all visitors in his/her group.
 The guides will also be responsible for informing visitors of the regulations of the park… Please do consider that this will mean that 3267 visitors will need a min. amount of 205 guides, not taking in account the private groups… On top of this, also the train schedules to visit Machu Picchu are not (yet) adjusted to these new visitors hours and amounts…

-If you want to visit Machu Picchu without a guide, then you have to visit the site 2 times, so twice pay the entrance fee… You can either do this the same day, like morning + afternoon, or even the next day.
+Officially if you want to visit Machu Picchu without a guide, then you have to visit the site 2 times, so twice pay the entrance fee… You can either do this the same day, like morning + afternoon, or even the next day.
 On your second visit you do have to show the ticket from your previous visit and inform the people at the entrance of Machu Picchu about the full name of the guide who showed you around on your first visit.
 How they will check if this is true, that will be interesting…

 The rules do include a stipulation, which allow re-entrance for special circumstances.
-At the moment, the only toilets at Machu Picchu are located on the outside of the archeological site, so until a solution is found to solve this problem (for 5000 visitors), we think that this is a fairly good “special circumstance.”
+At the moment, the only toilets at Machu Picchu are located on the outside of the archaeological site, so until a solution is found to solve this problem (for 5000 visitors), we think that this is a fairly good “special circumstance.”

 Different Machu Picchu hiking circuits